DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * "Anti-madness tips" for PKL (by user Eraicos and me):
     - AHK v1.0 script files need to be ANSI encoded.
 They don't support special letters well.
-        - The current PKL_eD AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM (but not without BOM!?).
+        - The current PKL_eD AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM.
     - PKL .ini files may be UTF-8 encoded, with or without BOM.
 Source .ahk files should be UTF-8-BOM?
-        - For safety, don't use end-of-line comments in the .ini files?
-OK in layout.ini (because of tab parsing).
+        - PKL: Don't use end-of-line comments in the .ini files.
+OK in layout.ini because of tab parsing.
-        - With PKL_eD end-of-line comments are safe!
+        - PKL_eD: End-of-line comments are now safe!
     - In layout.ini:
-        - Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
+        - Before v0.4.6: Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
         - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 Why?
     - In the Extend section:
         - Don't use empty mappings in the Extend section.
 Comment these out.
         - The default format includes {} to send keys by name.
-To escape these, use my }‹any string›{ trick.
+To escape these, use the }‹any string›{ trick.

-**Entry format info from Farkas' sample.ini layout file:** (Note that I now use '@' for 'dk' entries, ++)
+**Entry format info from Farkas' sample.ini layout file:** (Note that I now use '@' for 'dk' entries, etc)
 ```
 Scan code =
 	Virtual key code (like in MS KLC)